Best Men's Hiking Shorts of 2025

 Home > Gear Reviews > Apparel

-We tested the 19 most popular pairs of hiking shorts to find the best hiking shorts for men.
-We tested them on casual hikes in Rock Creek National Park, backpacking trips in Shenandoah National Park, and a 10-day hiking-camping road trip on the Blue Ridge Parkway.
+We tested 19 popular men's hiking shorts across diverse environments, from casual hikes in Rock Creek Park to multi-day backpacking trips in Shenandoah National Park and a 10-day hiking-camping road trip on the Blue Ridge Parkway.
+We evaluated each pair's durability, comfort, breathability, and practical features across varying terrain and weather conditions.

 Looking for women’s shorts?
 We also have a guide for women’s hiking shorts.